worldline/angular-security-training/docs/common-threats/xss/xss-overview.md

 ## What causes XSS ?

-This attack happens mostly because the web application or API uses inputs from any users within the output it generates without proper validation or encoding.
+This attack happens mostly because the web application or API **uses inputs from any users within the output** it generates **without proper validation or encoding**.

 ## How XSS attacks happen ?